richbl/go-distributed-motion-s3/README.md

 **DMS<sup>3</sup>** is organized into the following application components:

 - **DMS<sup>3</sup>Server**: integrated server-side system services that determine whether to enable/disable the surveillance system, and regularly notifies participating **DMS<sup>3</sup>** device clients of that surveillance state.
-A **DMS<sup>3</sup>Server** is typically instantiated on a headless server or home desktop computer.
+A **DMS<sup>3</sup>Server** is typically instantiated on a headless server or home desktop computer
-- **DMS<sup>3</sup>Client**: client-side endpoint services that start/stop the locally-installed motion detection application (e.g., [Motion](https://motion-project.github.io/ "Motion")).
-Any number of **DMS<sup>3</sup>Client** clients can exist as part of the **DMS<sup>3</sup>** surveillance system. **DMS<sup>3</sup>Clients** are usually installed on IoT hardware (*e.g.,* Raspberry PI or similar SBC devices)
+- **DMS<sup>3</sup>Client**: client-side endpoint services that start/stop the locally-installed motion detection application (*e.g.*, [Motion](https://motion-project.github.io/ "Motion")).
+Any number of **DMS<sup>3</sup>Client** clients can exist as part of the **DMS<sup>3</sup>** surveillance system. **DMS<sup>3</sup>Clients** are typically installed on IoT hardware (*e.g.,* Raspberry PI or similar SBC devices)
-- **DMS<sup>3</sup>Dashboard**: an optional component that permits for the visual display and real-time status of **DMS<sup>3</sup>** component metrics of **DMS<sup>3</sup>Clients** through a web browser
+- **DMS<sup>3</sup>Dashboard**: an optional component that permits for the visual display and real-time status of **DMS<sup>3</sup>Client** components through a web browser
 - **DMS<sup>3</sup>Libs**: a set of related shared libraries used for managing **DMS<sup>3</sup>** client-server services including low-level system and networking commands, system logging, and unit testing

 Optional for smart device clients configured to use the [Motion](https://motion-project.github.io/ "Motion") motion detection application:

-- **DMS<sup>3</sup>Mail**: a separate, configurable **DMS<sup>3</sup>** component for generating and sending an email in real-time whenever a client running [Motion](https://motion-project.github.io/ "Motion") generates a significant motion-related event
+- **DMS<sup>3</sup>Mail**: a separate, configurable **DMS<sup>3</sup>** component for generating and sending an email in real-time whenever a client running [Motion](https://motion-project.github.io/ "Motion") generates a significant security event

 ## **DMS<sup>3</sup>** Architecture

-**DMS<sup>3</sup>** is patterned after a [client server model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model "client server model"), where **DMS<sup>3</sup>Server** is centrally responsible for the logic of enabling/disabling the video surveillance system, while each participating smart device client is responsible for starting/stopping the locally-installed motion detection application.
-For less smart device clients, the processing of video stream data is passed over the wire to the server for processing and eventual system response and/or user notification.
+**DMS<sup>3</sup>** is patterned after a [client server model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model "client server model"), where the **DMS<sup>3</sup>Server** component is centrally responsible for the logic of enabling/disabling the video surveillance system, while each participating smart device client (SDC), through the use of the **DMS<sup>3</sup>Client** component, is responsible for starting/stopping the locally-installed motion detection application.
+For "less smart" device clients (LSDCs), the processing of video stream data is passed over the wire to the server for processing and eventual system response and/or user notification.

-In the example presented at the start of this document, one IP camera device, one IoT SBC device (a Raspberry Pi), and one webcam device are managed through **DMS<sup>3</sup>Server** (using the [TCP protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol "TCP protocol")). **DMS<sup>3</sup>Server** determines when to enable/disable the surveillance system, and notifies each participating device client.
-Since the Raspberry Pi can be configured to run a local instance of a motion detection application, **actual video stream processing, imaging, and eventual reporting is done locally**.
+In the example presented at the start of this document, one IP camera device, one IoT SBC device (a Raspberry Pi), and one webcam device are managed through the **DMS<sup>3</sup>Server** component (using the [TCP protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol "TCP protocol")).
+The **DMS<sup>3</sup>Server** determines when to enable/disable the surveillance system, and notifies each participating device client running their own local instance of the **DMS<sup>3</sup>Client** component.
+Since the Raspberry Pi can be configured to run a local instance of a motion detection application, actual video stream processing, imaging, and eventual reporting is all done locally, greatly limiting network congestion.

-The webcam device and the IP camera device--both less smart device clients, incapable of on-board stream processing--must pass raw stream data along to a device proxy running **DMS<sup>3</sup>Client**, which then applies motion detection processing on the incoming video streams.
+The webcam device and the IP camera device--both less smart device clients (LSDCs), incapable of on-board stream processing--must pass raw stream data along to a device proxy running a **DMS<sup>3</sup>Client** component, which then applies motion detection processing on the incoming video streams.

 ## How **DMS<sup>3</sup>** Works

 ### **DMS<sup>3</sup>Server** Operation

-**DMS<sup>3</sup>Server** is responsible for signaling the logic of enabling/disabling the video surveillance system to all device client endpoints.
-That is, **DMS<sup>3</sup>Server** sends either a `Start` or a `Stop` message to all **DMS<sup>3</sup>** device clients listening on the network.
+The **DMS<sup>3</sup>Server** component is responsible for signaling the logic of enabling/disabling the video surveillance system to all device client endpoints.
+That is, the **DMS<sup>3</sup>Server** sends either a `Start` or a `Stop` message to all **DMS<sup>3</sup>** device clients configured with a **DMS<sup>3</sup>Client** component, listening on the network.

 **DMS<sup>3</sup>Server** does this by periodically scanning the network for the existence of registered user proxies.
 This device can be anything that exposes its MAC address on the network (*e.g.,* a mobile phone on a home LAN).
-If that device is found on the network, it's assumed that "someone is home" and so **DMS<sup>3</sup>Server** sends out a `Stop` message to all participating device clients, and their respective motion detection application is stopped (if currently running).
+If that device is found on the network, it's assumed that "someone is home" and so **DMS<sup>3</sup>Server** sends out a `Stop` message to all participating device clients, and their respective motion detection application is subsequently stopped (if currently running).

-If that user proxy MAC "leaves" and is no longer found on the network, it's assumed that "nobody is home", and **DMS<sup>3</sup>Server** sends out a `Start` message to all participating device clients, and the motion detection application on that client is started (if currently stopped).
+If that user proxy then "leaves" and is no longer found on the network, it's assumed that "nobody is home", and the **DMS<sup>3</sup>Server** sends out a `Start` message to all participating device clients, and the motion detection application on that client is started (if currently stopped).
 Similar logic is used in the reverse case: when a user proxy is once again "back home," the motion detection application of each device client is signalled to `Stop`.

-Alternatively, the *Always On* feature uses time-of-day to enable/disable the surveillance system. **DMS<sup>3</sup>Server** will look at the time range specified, and if the current time falls between the time range, the motion detection application of all client devices will be started.
+Alternatively, the *Always On* feature uses time-of-day to enable/disable the surveillance system.
+The **DMS<sup>3</sup>Server** will look at the time range specified, and if the current time falls between the time range, the motion detection application of all client devices will be started.
 Once the current time falls outside of the specified time range, the motion detection application for each device client is then stopped.

-> Note that **DMS<sup>3</sup>Server** *only signals to participating device clients* the current state of the video surveillance system.
-Each device client is ultimately responsible for starting/stopping its local instance of the installed motion detection application

 ### **DMS<sup>3</sup>Client** Operation

 #### Running on Smart Device Clients (SDCs)

-**DMS<sup>3</sup>Client** runs on each configured smart device client endpoint, and is responsible for starting/stopping its locally installed motion detection application. **DMS<sup>3</sup>Client** does this by periodically listening to **DMS<sup>3</sup>Server** at the pre-configured IP address and port (network socket address).
-When **DMS<sup>3</sup>Client** receives a change in motion detection application state, it either starts or stops its locally-installed motion detection application.
+The **DMS<sup>3</sup>Client** component runs on each configured smart device client endpoint, and is responsible for starting/stopping its locally installed motion detection application.
+The **DMS<sup>3</sup>Client** does this by periodically listening to the configured **DMS<sup>3</sup>Server** at the pre-configured IP address and port (network socket address).
+When the **DMS<sup>3</sup>Client** receives a change in motion detection application state, it either starts or stops its locally-installed motion detection application.

 #### Running with Less Smart Device Clients (LSDCs)